 I've been looking for a cheap fan type brush but unfortunately, I didn't find any that was good. :( So I picked up this Smashbox one instead.
 It's about $20 and I wasn't too crazy about the price but I suppose I had to pay it if I wanted a fan brush.
 My main purpose for using this was just to apply powder highlight onto my cheekbones like how Carmindy does it on What Not to Wear.
 This was alright but I found that it wasn't worth the price I payed.
 Yes, so this is basically a so-so product but nothing much to rave about.

-I love this for applying a bit of bronzer, very pigmented blush (so that it doesnt come out too crazy) and for higlighting my cheeks it's the best.
+I love this brush, and it being 18 bucks, makes me use it for more than just taking excess powder away.I love this for applying a bit of bronzer, very pigmented blush (so that it doesnt come out too crazy) and for higlighting my cheeks it's the best.Great brush.

 I thought I would like this brush.
 I hate it.
 I do not even think the quality is on par with Smashbox.
 I love their line and other brushes but this one is horrible.